Sash windows with wooden frames in old houses

-Although Victorian and Edwardian houses are still giving good service today, few have their original windows.
-Most have been fitted with replacement UPVC windows designed to look like the originals.
+Few of the Victorian and Edwardian houses still giving good service today still have their original wooden-frame windows.
+Most have been fitted with replacement UPVC windows designed to look like the originals which were always what were known as 'sash windows'.

 My mother's written recollections of life in her childhood in the early 1900s frequently mention sash windows.
-So I wanted to learn more about what they were.
-This page is about what I discovered.
+This set of pages is about what it was like to live with them.

 I understand that sash windows were in use as early as the 17th century, and they were commonplace before the onset of the commercial use of plastics in the middle of the 20th century.
 In their heyday sash windows always had wooden frames.